ray-project/ray/doc/source/rllib-training.rst

 these built-ins, add custom behavior to it, and use that new class in the config instead.

-Every policy has-an instantiation of one of the Exploration (sub-)classes (described below).
-This Exploration object is created from the Trainer’s ``config[“exploration_config”]`` dict, which specifies the class to use via the special “type” key, as well as all constructor arguments (via all other keys), e.g.:
+Every policy has-an instantiation of one of the Exploration (sub-)classes.
+This Exploration object is created from the Trainer’s ``config[“exploration_config”]`` dict, which specifies the class to use via the special “type” key, as well as constructor arguments via all other keys, e.g.:

 .. code-block:: python